thomased/thomased.github.io/join.md

 ## Projects

-Work is ongoing, and enquiries are particularly welcome, in the following areas:
+Work is ongoing, and enquiries are particularly welcome, in the following general areas:

 ***Information, aesthetics, and adaptation in the wild***